Graduate Program Faculty

 Jacqueline Layng, Ed.D.
 (Northern Illinois University).
 Professor Layng teaches courses in broadcast, business and new technologies.
 Her research and publications include articles in Semiotica, Performance Improvement Quarterly, Business Communication Quarterly and the American Journal of Semiotics.
 She has published a book on Media Design: The Practice of Communication Technologies (Prentice Hall) and is currently working on research involving virtual communication.

 Jeff Wilkinson, Ph.D.
 (University of Georgia).
 Professor Wilkinson has taught extensively in the United States and China/Hong Kong and published research in Journalism & Mass Communication Quarterly, Journal of Mass Media Ethics, Journal of Broadcasting & Electronic Media, Journalism and Mass Communication Educator, and Newspaper Research Journal.
-His areas of interest are multi-platform journalism, media effects, and communication technology.
+His areas of interest are multi-platform journalism, media effects, research methods & measurement, and communication technology.